 - AFC Home Club (America’s 1st Choice)

-A home warranty, like so many things in our lives, is something that we don’t often think about until we absolutely need it.
-Sure you have home insurance, maybe even flood insurance, but that only covers certain situations.
+Like so many things in our lives, a home warranty is something that we don’t often think about until we absolutely need it.
+Sure, you have home insurance, maybe even flood insurance, but that only covers certain situations.

-Homeowners or renters insurance can cover damage to your home from things like fire, theft, storms and some natural disasters.
-In addition to your homeowners insurance plan, you can and should choose to purchase a home warranty to protect your belongings in a way that insurance lacks.
+Homeowners or renters insurance can cover damage to your home from things like fire, theft, storms, and some natural disasters.
+In addition to your homeowners insurance plan, you should choose to purchase a home warranty to protect your belongings in a way that insurance lacks.

-What a home warranty plan covers will depend on the plan that you choose and there are a lot to choose from.
+What a home warranty plan covers will depend on the plan you choose, and there are many to choose from.
 A home warranty can cover anything from your microwave oven to your plumbing and your electrical systems.

 Deciding which plan is right for you will determine what items and systems it covers and how much it will cost.
 Typically, home warranties charge either a small monthly or annual fee that can save you a lot of money in the long run.